olegabu/fabric-starter/README.md

 [Hyperledger Fabric](https://github.com/hyperledger/fabric) network.
 Based on the sample app [balance transfer](https://github.com/hyperledger/fabric-samples/tree/release/balance-transfer).

-A REST API endpoint is open for a web application or other systems to transact on the blockchain.
-A web application is served from an http endpoint to test the API and display transaction and blockchain info.
-The API server is meant to be run by each member organization; it connects to the organization's CA to get certs for the end users and uses these certs to authenticate to blockchain peers as users of the organization; the web application allows the end user to enroll with the CA to transact as a member of the organization running the API server.
+A REST API endpoint is open for web applications or other systems to transact on the fabric blockchain network.
+A test web application is served from an http endpoint to invoke chaincodes and display transaction and blockchain info.

+The API server is meant to be run by each member organization; it connects to the organization's CA to get certs for end users and passes these certs to authenticate to blockchain peers as belonging to the organization.

+The test web application allows the end user to enroll with the CA to transact as a member of the organization running the API server.
 Please note that connection to the API server and the test web app is not password protected.

-A sample network of two organizations and a solo orderer can be started by a [docker-compose script](ledger/docker-compose.yaml) that you can customize with your own domain and organization names.
+A sample network of two organizations and a solo orderer can be started by a [docker-compose script](ledger/docker-compose-template.yaml) that you can customize with your own domain and organization names in [network.sh](network.sh) setup script.

 ### Prerequisites: